ninglesby/brews_clues/README.md

 ### get open weather account

+I was curious to see how much the outside temperature would affect the ambient room temperature and since it wasn't too much more effort I added some other values as well.
+This is not required, if the `OPEN_WEATHER_API_KEY` is omitted this step is just skipped.

 - I am using the [OpenWeather api](https://openweathermap.org/api) to pull in weather data
 - You can setup an a free account and get a million calls per month which is plenty for this project.
 - Once you have an account you can get an API key, you'll need that later.